 The options can be of three types depending upon the strike price.
 If you do not understand it at this time, you may keep on reading further and come back after finishing the article.

-In the money options are the options with strike price less than the current market price of the underlying for a call option and strike price higher than the current market price of the underlying for a put option.
+An option with strike price less than the current market price of the underlying for a call option and strike price higher than the current market price of the underlying for a put option is what is in the money option.

 In the above example, the current price for Reliance is 1497.
 Thus all the call options with strikes below 1497, that is, 1480 and lower are in the money options.